butlerx/wetty/README.md

 Dockerized Version
 ------------------

 This repo includes a Dockerfile you can use to run a Dockerized version of wetty.
 You can run whatever you want!

-Just do:
+Just modify docker-compose and run:

 ```
-    docker run --name term -p 3000 -dt krishnasrinivas/wetty
+docker-compose up -d
 ```

 Visit the appropriate URL in your browser (`[localhost|$(boot2docker ip)]:PORT`).

-The username is `term` and the password is `term`.
+The default username is `term` and the password is `term`, if you did not modify `SSHHOST`

+If you dont want  to build the image yourself just remove the line `build; .`

 Run wetty as a service daemon
 -----------------------------